lochsh/pbt-talk/notes.md

 It is nice to think about your tests as documentation for your code.
 They show what your code should be doing.
-It makes sense that this documentation should be about generic properties, rather than specific tests.
+It makes sense that this documentation should be about generic properties, rather than purely specific examples.

 Another example: the Fourier transform of a pure sine wave should be the same at every time sample.
 One way you might document your Fourier transform code